Delivering data from Yandex Managed Service for Apache Kafka® to Yandex StoreDoc using Yandex Data Transfer

 In the

-data-transfer-mkf-mmg.tffile, specify the following variables:source_endpoint_id: Source endpoint ID.target_endpoint_id: Target endpoint ID.transfer_enabled: Set to1to create a transfer.
+data-transfer-mkf-mmg.tffile, specify the following variables:source_endpoint_id: Source endpoint ID.target_endpoint_id: Target endpoint ID.transfer_enabled: Set to1to create the transfer.

 -